jplevyak/key-whisper-network/README.md

 -   The recipient can then choose to create their own local group with that name.
 They can associate messages tagged with this group name to their local group.
 -   It's up to each recipient to decide which of their own contacts (if any) to add to their version of the group.
 Group memberships are not automatically synchronized between users.

+### Creating a Passkey

+CCred Network utilizes passkeys for user authentication, offering a more secure and user-friendly alternative to traditional passwords.
+Passkeys are a form of phishing-resistant credentials that are typically tied to your device (like a fingerprint or face scan) or a hardware security key.

+**The Power of PRF (Pseudo-Random Function)**

+A key security enhancement used by CCred Network is the passkey's PRF (Pseudo-Random Function) extension.
+When available, this allows the application to derive a unique, stable encryption key directly from your passkey.
+This derived key is then used to encrypt the local database where your contact-specific encryption keys are stored.

+*   **Why is PRF important?** It means that even if someone gained access to your device's raw storage, they still couldn't decrypt your sensitive contact keys without authenticating via your passkey (and thus invoking the PRF).
+This significantly hardens the security of your encrypted communications.
+The key derived via PRF never leaves the authenticator (e.g., your phone's secure enclave or a hardware security key).

+**PRF Support (as of May 2024 - based on general WebAuthn PRF adoption trends):**

+The availability of the PRF extension depends on the operating system, browser, and the type of authenticator used:

+*   **Supported (Generally Good Support for PRF):**
+    *   **iOS/iPadOS (17.5+):** Passkeys synced via iCloud Keychain generally support PRF.
+    *   **macOS (Sonoma 14.5+):** Passkeys synced via iCloud Keychain, and some hardware security keys, support PRF when used with Safari or Chrome.
+    *   **Android (14+):** Passkeys managed by Google Password Manager generally support PRF when used with Chrome.
+    *   **Hardware Security Keys:** Many modern FIDO2 hardware security keys (like YubiKey 5 series or newer) support the PRF extension when used with a compatible browser (Chrome, Safari) on a supportive OS.

+*   **Limited or No PRF Support:**
+    *   **Windows Hello:** As of April 2025, passkeys created and managed by Windows Hello (e.g., using fingerprint or PIN directly on a Windows machine) **do not** typically support the PRF extension.
+        *   **Workaround for Windows Users:** To get the PRF-enhanced security on Windows, you should use a **hardware security key** that supports PRF (e.g., a YubiKey) with a compatible browser like Chrome.
+The passkey will be stored on the hardware key itself.
+    *   **Firefox:**
+        *   On **macOS**, Firefox does not currently support PRF for passkeys.
+        *   On **Android**, Firefox's passkey implementation may also lack PRF support.
+        *   On **Windows and Linux**, Firefox's PRF support can be variable and may depend on interactions with hardware keys.
+    *   **Linux:** PRF support can vary depending on the browser, how passkeys are managed (e.g., browser-stored vs. hardware key), and the specific hardware key.
+Chrome with a PRF-capable hardware security key is the most likely combination to work.

+When you register with CCred Network, the application will attempt to use the PRF extension if your browser and authenticator support it.
+If PRF is not available, your local data is still encrypted, but with a key managed by the browser's standard secure storage mechanisms, which might not offer the same level of binding to your passkey authentication.
+For maximum security, using a platform and authenticator that supports PRF is highly recommended.

 ## Installation

 CCred Network is a Progressive Web App (PWA).
 For the best experience, including features like push notifications, it's recommended to install it to your device.